Welding

 Starting salaries for welders can vary greatly.
 Entry-level welders with little to no experience may start at or near the lower end of the salary range.
 However, as they gain experience and develop their skills, their earning potential increases.

-Entry-level welding certification programs take 3-8 weeks for basic AWS credentials, while comprehensive welding technology programs require 6-18 months.
-Associate degrees in welding technology typically take 2 years and cover advanced techniques like TIG, MIG, and pipe welding.
+Entry-level welding certification programs take 3-8 weeks while comprehensive welding technology programs require 6-18 months.
+Associate degrees in welding technology typically take 2 years.

-Certified welders in Texas earn an average salary of $53,410 per year, based on data from the U.S. Bureau of Labor Statistics (BLS) for May 2023.
+Certified welders in Texas earn an average salary of $53,410 per year, based on data from the U.S. Bureau of Labor Statistics (BLS).
 This figure represents the median wage for welders, cutters, solderers, and brazers, and can vary depending on experience, industry, and specific job roles.

 Becoming a certified welder opens up many exciting opportunities across different industries, from construction and manufacturing to oil and gas.
 Your welding skills will always be in demand, so keep your skills and certifications up to date to stay competitive.
 Network with other professionals and explore various career paths to find the one that suits you best.
 With dedication, hard work, and the right training, you can build a rewarding career in welding.